Old Haa Museum: Collections

 Old Haa Museum has rooms on Natural History, culture and the history of Yell as well as a gallery with regularly changing exhibitions by artists and craftspeople.
 The museum's collections also include a piano partially paid for by Sir Walter Scott, thought to be the oldest musical instrument in Shetland.

-On 19 January 1942, a Catalina aircraft crashed on the hill above Burravoe.
+On 19 January 1942, a PBY Catalina aircraft crashed on the hill above Burravoe.
 Seven of her 10 passengers were killed, and one of the propellers can be seen outside the Old Haa Museum.

 The garden features a number of stone landmarks known as Inuksuks.

 There is a memorial to Bobby Tulloch at the museum.
 Bobby Tulloch was a renowned tour guide, wildlife photographer and ornithologist from Yell.
 He was also known for his books, song writing and music.
 In addition, the image archive contains a large number of photographs taken by Tulloch.
 The archive also includes Davie Arthur glass plate negatives and the Maxwell Bruce collection.
 In total, the photographic collection contains over 16,000 images.
 The museum also holds a large sound archive.